mdranger/chain3j/docs/source/transactions.rst

 multiple dedicated GPUs.
 If you wish to use a private environment, there is some guidance on the `Homestead documentation <https://ethereum-homestead.readthedocs.io/en/latest/network/test-networks.html#id3>`__.

-To purchase Ether you will need to go via an exchange.
+To purchase Mc you will need to go via an exchange.
 As different regions have different exchanges, you will need to research the best location for this yourself.
 The `Homestead documentation <https://ethereum-homestead.readthedocs.io/en/latest/ether.html#list-of-centralised-exchange-marketplaces>`__ contains a number of exchanges which is a good place to start.